Azure/Azure-Verified-Modules/docs/content/includes/specs/shared/pattern/non-functional/PMNFR3.md

 ---
-title: "ID: PMNFR3 - Category: Composition - Use other Pattern Modules to Build a Pattern Module"
+title: "PMNFR3 - Use other Pattern Modules to Build a Pattern Module"
 geekdocNav: true
 geekdocAlign: left
 geekdocAnchor: true